Tinkerforge/doc/en/source/Software/API_Bindings_uC_HAL_STM32F0.rst

 * TNG-Bricklet4

-but should work with all projects that use a STM32F0 microcontroller and the stm32cubef0 library from STM.
+But the HAL should work with all projects that use a STM32F0 microcontroller and the stm32cubef0 library from STM.

 .. note::
   Some STM32F0 microcontroller only have a small amout of flash and RAM available. :ref:`See here <api_bindings_uc_flash_size>`